zultron/PyETG1510/README.md

-This package is client software that acquire diagnostic information from the EtherCAT master with vendor independent.
+This package is Python client software that acquires vendor independent diagnostic information from the EtherCAT master.

 Various diagnostic information defined as the ETG.1510 SDO entries at the EtherCAT master, these are possible to be acquired via Mailbox Gateway (ETG.8200).

 The EtherCAT master supports not a whole OD entries of ETG.1510 specified but a partially by each vendor, further the data size of ``VISIBLE_STRING`` types is not specified on ETG 1510.

 Therefore, as first the client has to fetch SDO information by SDO information service due to know these information.

 This package has the following features.

 1. Acquire object dictionaries (OD) from EtherCAT master by using SDO information service.
 And makes python dictionary type data with a valid SDO index as the key and SDO container as the value.
 2. Acquire diagnosis data from EtherCAT master using based on valid OD entries dictionary.

 These data are possible to be acquired by python asynchronous iterator.